- Customer Experience

 Game-breaking bugs and corrupted save files are two common reasons why gamers give up on a game.
 Luckily, they're both problems developers can fix if customer support is willing to listen.

 Gamers want to know their feedback will have an impact on the product, and conveying this message is vital for any good player support strategy.
 "Anything they send to us, we take it seriously," says Annibale of Halfback Studios.
 "If people give us feedback, it is heard by the people who make the game.
 I want players to know that we genuinely care about their concerns because that helps us shape the game."

-A sound strategy isn’t just being reactive, but proactive.
-“Collect player feedback in a qualitative way from the various tickets.
-For example live chat sessions, social media postings, and all other community channels that are of relevance to the company,” advises Banna.
-“Consolidate and filter that feedback back to your development unit.”
+A loyalty-building player support strategy isn't just being reactive, but proactive.
+Begin by collecting player feedback in a qualitative way from the various tickets like live chat sessions, social media postings and all other community channels that are of relevance to the company.
+Then consolidate and filter that feedback back to your development unit for continuous improvement.

 5. Help players even if there is no obvious solution

 Not all game issues can be resolved.
 Some saved game data can't be restored, and some side effects to software updates can't be undone.
 It's still vital in these moments to make gamers feel like they've been helped to the best of your ability.
 "Even if there's absolutely nothing you can do to help someone, you can still find something to do," says Annibale.

 For example, sometimes when players lose their data in Halfbrick Studios' game, Fruit Ninja, the company won't just shrug their shoulders and say, "Sorry."
 They will give customers in-game credit to shortcut their progress back to where they were before things went wrong.
 It's a small gesture with a huge impact.